-2.4.2 Minimum bias in pp collisions at 14 TeV
+2.4.2.
+Minimum bias in pp collisions at 14 TeV

-In order to evaluate the most effective way to trigger on minimum bias events, one must first consider the total underlying particle distributions, $\mathrm{d}N/\mathrm{d}\eta$.
-To form the minimum bias sample studied here, PYTHIA subprocesses 92, 93 and 94 (diffractive events) as well as 95 (low p{T} production) were enabled.
+In order to evaluate the most effective way to trigger on minimum bias events, one must first consider the total underlying particle distributions, $dN/d\eta$.
+To form the minimum bias sample studied here, PYTHIA [165] subprocesses 92, 93 and 94 (diffractive events) as well as 95 (low p_T production) were enabled.
 Thus, for these simulations, the total inelastic cross section of minimum bias events is 79 mb, including a 55 mb hard core (non-diffractive), as well as 14 and 10 mb for single and double diffractive events, respectively.
-In Fig. 2.5, the expected primary and final hadron distributions predicted by PYTHIA [162] are presented.
-Primary hadrons are defined as those which are produced close to the initial collision vertex and are not decayed (for example, $\pi^0 \to \gamma \gamma$ decays are not considered).
-Final hadrons are those which reach the detectors.
-In these examples, particles produced from dead material are not included.
-Most neutral hadrons (in particular the π^0 s) decay before reaching the detectors.
+In figure 2.5, the expected primary and final hadron distributions predicted by PYTHIA are presented.
+Primary hadrons are defined as those which are produced close to the initial collision vertex and are not decayed